mondoohq/cnquery/docs/development.md

 The final line of this message is the blueprint for the pull request.

-## Using go workspaces
+## Use Go workspaces

-In case you want to develop cnquery, cnspec and providers at the same time, you can use go workspaces.
-This allows you to use the latest updates from each other without having to commit and push changes.
+In case you want to develop cnquery, cnspec, and providers at the same time, you can use Go workspaces.
+This allows you to use the latest updates from the different repos without having to commit and push changes.

 Here is a sample config for `go.work` in the root folder of `cnquery` and `cnspec`: